Theoretical guarantees for lifted samplers: Illustration: The case of common dominating measure

-In this section, we illustrate \autoref{thm1} by presenting empirical results and instances of lifted samplers in two concrete situations: one where the state-space is discrete and partially ordered (\autoref{sec:example1}), and one where the state-space is the real numbers, and thus, totally ordered (\autoref{sec:example2}).
-We use this illustration to highlight that, even in situations where it is suspected that the lifted sampler will not offer a great performance, the asymptotic variances are at worst comparable to those of MH, as guaranteed by \autoref{thm1}.
-In particular, we show that, in very unfavourable situations, the upper bound in \autoref{thm1} is attained.
-The code to reproduce our numerical results is available online (see ancillary files on the arXiv page of the paper).
+In this section, we make more concrete the framework of \autoref{sec:general} by considering the case where $\pi$ and $Q(x, \cdot \,)$ admit densities with respect to a common dominating measure.
+In this case, $P_{\MH}$ corresponds to the usual MH kernel.
+It is simple and explicit, which allows simple and explicit forms of $P_{\rev}$ and $P_{\lifted}$.
+All these kernels are presented in \autoref{sec:samplers_dominating}.
+Next, we illustrate \autoref{thm2} by presenting empirical results and instances of lifted samplers in two concrete situations fitting within the framework of this section: one where the state-space is finite and partially ordered (\autoref{sec:example1}), and one where the state-space is the real numbers, and thus, totally ordered (\autoref{sec:example2}).
+We use this illustration to highlight that, even in situations where it is suspected that the lifted sampler will not offer a great performance, the asymptotic variances are at worst comparable to those of MH, as guaranteed by \autoref{thm2}.
+In particular, we show that, in very unfavourable situations, the upper bound in \autoref{thm2} is attained.
+The code to reproduce our numerical results is available online (see ancillary files on \url{https://arxiv.org/abs/2405.15952}).